mastermike27/finalProject/README.md

 It should be clear which section is being viewed while scrolling through the page.
 Completed using JavaScript

 When clicking an item from the navigation menu, the link should scroll to the appropriate section.
-Completed using the CSS
+Completed using the Javascript

 ## Functions Tested
 createNav()